DefGuard/docs/tutorials/standalone-package-based-installation.md

 # 503 - gateway works but is not connected to CORE
 health_port = 55003
 ```
-Now after reloading again `gateway` service, you can try on another terminal command below:
+Now after reloading again `gateway` service, you can try type a command below:
 ```
 # curl -v http://localhost:55003/health
 *   Trying 127.0.0.1:55003...